guchhaitprasun/Sensoponics-IoT/README.md

 Setup is not much difficult if you know what goes where 😃.
 To Recreate the project Read the Project_Setup file.

+For Any Help or Issue Reach to me at prasunguchhait1997@gmail.com or linkedin.com/in/iamprasunguchhait